anhari/vim-stargazer/README.md

 This plugin has three commands:

     :FetchStars <username>
-    :FindREADME
+    :Stargaze
     :OpenREADME <username>/<reponame>

-The heart of this plugin lies in the `:FindREADME` command, which will allow you to fuzzy find (using fzf) a repository you have starred on GitHub and navigate to its README on selection.
+The heart of this plugin lies in the `:Stargaze` command, which will allow you to fuzzy find (using fzf) a repository you have starred on GitHub and navigate to its README on selection.
 Before using this command, you'll have to populate these stars using the `:FetchStars` command.